yakupcia/CatchMarket/Readme.md

-# LearnWithSpeak
+# CatchMarket

-# Getting Started with React Native App
+## Getting Started with React Native App

 This project was bootstrapped with [React Native 0.70.14](https://github.com/facebook/react-native).

 ## Learn More

-You can learn more in the [Create React App documentation](https://github.com/facebook/react-native).
+You can learn more in the [Create React Native App documentation](https://github.com/facebook/react-native).

 To learn React Native, check out the [React Native documentation](https://reactnative.dev/).